Tokyo

 • Discover the historic and cultural side of Tokyo with guided visits to iconic landmarks such as the Meiji Shrine, Asakusa’s Senso-ji Temple, and the bustling Tsukiji Outer Market

-• Visit the beautiful city of Kamakura, known for its Great Buddha (Daibutsu) and serene temples, just a short train ride from Tokyo
+• Visit the beautiful city of Kamakura, known for its Great Buddha and serene temples, just a short train ride from Tokyo

-• Participate in carefully curated STEM-focused activities such as visits to tech expos, research facilities, and guest lectures by local industry leaders
+• Participate in carefully curated STEM-focused activities, such as visits to tech expos, research facilities, and guest lectures by local industry leaders

 Program Blogs